emaksimo/impact/README.md

 ### Scenario analysis

-For this project we take eight Global Climate Models participating the Coupled Model Intercomparison Project phase 6 ([CMIP6](https://www.wcrp-climate.org/wgcm-cmip/wgcm-cmip6)) experiment for the historical period (1950-2015) and the forward-looking period (2021-2050).
+For this project we take several Global Climate Models participating the Coupled Model Intercomparison Project phase 6 ([CMIP6](https://www.wcrp-climate.org/wgcm-cmip/wgcm-cmip6)) experiment for the historical period (1950-2015) and the forward-looking period (2021-2050).
-Three climate change scenarios are considered, those the most widely used : RCP2.6, RCP 4.5 and RCP8.5.
+Three climate change scenarios are considered, those the most widely used :
+* RCP2.6  (orderly transition)
+* RCP 4.5 (disorderly transition)
+* RCP8.5  (hot-house world)

 ### Planned Impact

+Our goal is to make the first version of the impact assessment tool for the selected region.
-Our goal is to use modern hydrological and meteorological tools to develop and assess a methodology for end-to-end flood risk assessment based on modelling the specific impacts at each location and each time step.
+By using modern hydrological, satellite and meteorological technologies we intend to develop and propose a methodology for physical climate risk assessment.
+The methodology will consist in modelling of sector-specific impacts and pattern detecting.
-Historical and forward-looking, with scenario analysis for climate change.
+Impact assessment will be evaluated using the historical and forward-looking climate data, with scenario analysis for climate change.
-The spatial extent and recurrence of flooding should be translated into sector-specific consequences.
+The spatial extent and recurrence of physical climate risks should be translated into sector-specific consequences.
-Via financial modelling we .

-In contrast to European countries, Mexico does not benefit yet from the advanced mitigation engineering projects, although with many vulnerable communities.

 ### Key words